 Over the past year, nonprofit organizations were unwavering in their response to meet the increased pressing needs in our community, even while the fires impacted their own programs.
 One year after the fires, we continue to assess our funding priorities as they relate to the changing landscape.

 Program Areas & Funding Priorities

-The Sonoma County Vintners Foundation is pleased to continue our commitment to four program areas: Health and Human Services, Education, Environment, and Arts and Culture.
+The Sonoma County Vintners Foundation is pleased to continue our commitment to four program areas: Health & Human Services, Education, Environment, and Arts & Culture, with prioritization for organizations impacted by the fire.
+Please see the table below for the funding priorities for each program area.
 A few key points to keep in mind as you consider applying:

-- Applicants in these four areas will be considered only if the primary mission of the organization aligns with the stated funding priority
+- Applicants in these four areas will be considered only if the program or project for which they are applying aligns with the stated funding priority

 - In order to provide broad community-wide support, we will consider only one proposal from any one non-profit organization

-- We encourage applicants to attend one of our grant workshops, where we will provide further details about the funding priorities and criteria
+- We encourage, but do not require, applicants to attend one of our grant workshops, where we will provide further details about the funding priorities and criteria